fesanmar/todo/README.md

-    add [-b] <todoListName> <task>      append a new task to the passed to-do list or prepend it if [-b] is setted. complete <todoListName> <taskIndex> complete the to-do list's passed task number bump <todoListName> <taskIndex>     bumps the passed task to the top of the to-do list help                                Show this usage
+    add [-b] <todoListName> <task>      append a new task to the passed to-do list or prepend it if [-b] is setted. complete <todoListName> <taskIndex> complete the to-do list's passed task number bump <todoListName> <taskIndex>     bumps the passed task to the top of the to-do list drop <todoListName> <taskIndex>     drops the passed task to the bottom of the to-do list help                                Show this usage
 ```